ianwild/qsl/doc/quick-start.md

 Windows, especially if you've got Cygwin or MSYS installed, but I've got no real interest in that direction.

-I assume you've got tools installed to build an executable for your computer (at least `make` and `awk`), and that you've installed and tested the Arduino IDE (for the Arduino libraries, the `ttyUSB` permissions, and the `avr-gcc` tool-chain).
+I assume you've got a few tools on your computer (at least `make` and `awk`), and that you've installed and tested the Arduino IDE (for the Arduino libraries, the `ttyUSB` permissions, and the `avr-gcc` tool-chain).

 Building QSL as an Arduino Library
 ----------------------------------